shsagir/play-area-sync/docs/deployment-methods-uni.md

 ### Not all applications work well with Git

 Git deployment is great when your App skeleton has clean folder structure with exclude patterns and [Composer](/composer) support.
 [Laravel](/install-laravel) and [Symfony](/install-symfony) are poster childs for good Git support.
 [WordPress](/install-wordpress) and other CMS are not Git compatible, out-of-the-box (while good [hacks](install-wordpress-pro) are available).
+[Craft 3](/install-craft) works well with Git and Composer.

+## Choosing a workflow

+You can mix deployment methods, but not interchange the different deployment methods.
+Choose your main deployment method upfront.

+Use the workflow that matches your skills and the requirements of the software you are using.
+In general we advice to work with Git, as it is: faster, more secure, it also includes an additional code backup with rollback and — with fortrabbit — Composer is also already integrated.

+## Mixing deployment methods

+It's not black and white either.
+When working with Git, you often will use some SSH/SFTP in addition — to deploy generated assets and manage user uploads for example.